Brad Maddox: Raw General Manager (2013–2015)

-Independent Circuit (2015–2021)
+Independent circuit (2015–2021)

-Following his release, Kluttz made a handful of appearances under the ring-names Mad Braddox and Tyler K Warner.
-In 2021 he took a hiatus from wrestling in order to pursue a career in the acting business.
+Following his release, Kluttz made a handful of appearances under the ring-names Mad Braddox and Tyler K Warner until he retired from wrestling in 2021 to pursue a career in acting.

 Personal life

-Kluttz was married to a woman named Ryan in 2005 when he was 21 and got divorced in 2008.
-Together they have two children and lived in South Carolina at the time.
+Kluttz is married to Ryan DiPretoro.
+Together they have two children.

-Kluttz dated then WWE Diva Paige in 2014.
-In 2017, sex tapes featuring the two and WWE wrestler Xavier Woods were leaked.

 Other media

+In 2014, he uploaded a series of found-footage style videos to his YouTube channel titled "The Brad Maddox Vacation Experience".
+As of June 2026, the videos had accumulated more than 8.3 million combined views.

 On November 11, 2015, Maddox appeared on The Tonight Show Starring Jimmy Fallon.
 He appeared in a turkey costume in a segment with The Undertaker, in which Undertaker gave Maddox a Tombstone Piledriver.

 He appeared in video games such as WWE 2K15 as an NPC and WWE 2K16, where he can be made a playable wrestler through the Superstar Faces creation mode on the PlayStation 3 and Xbox 360 ports of the game.